 About Neil Sperry

-Newspapers: Neil is featured garden columnist weekend with the Fort Worth Star Telegram, San Antonio Express News, Dallas Morning News and 15 other newspapers across the state.
+Newspapers: Neil is a featured garden columnist weekends in the Fort Worth Star Telegram (since 1977), San Antonio Express News (since 1995) and 12 other newspapers (since 1971).

-Released in April 2014 Neil Sperry’s Lone Star Gardening (Texas’ Complete Planting Guide and Gardening Calendar).
-Neil self-published this book.
-It is available only from www.neilsperry.com or by calling 1 (800) 752-4769.
+Neil Sperry’s Lone Star Gardening (Texas’ Complete Planting Guide and Gardening Calendar).
+Neil self-published this book, now in its 6th printing.
+It is not in stores or on Amazon – only available from www.neilsperry.com or by calling 1 (800) 752-4769.